phreaknik/phonon-network/README.md

 1. Validate that the sender's certificate matches the sender's identity public key and that the certificate signer is recognized (i.e. is the same one that signed the card's own certificate).
 2. Recreate ECDH secret, decrypt, and deserialize the phonon payload.
-3. Derive the public key corresponding to the `owner` private key (in the phonon)
+3. Derive the public key corresponding to the `owner` private key (in the phonon).
-4. Return phonon data: `ownerPubKey`, `networkDescriptor`, `assetId`, `txId`, `idx`, `amount`, and `decimals`

-> Each card should store one or more trusted certificate signer public keys.
-At a minimum, it should trust its own certificate signer, which is stored when the card is initialized.

-At this point, the recipient may verify that the phonon corresponds to the correct number/type of tokens which exist on the correct network.
-Once satisfied and ready to store the phonon the recipient calls `receiveTransfer` with the encrypted blob, which decrypts, deserializes, and stores all of the data (including the private key).
-At this point, the sender should receive the good or service and, ideally, an "ack" message from the receipient.
+4. Save the phonon to internal storage.

 > **NOTE:** This scheme *is* susceptible to malicious behavior.
 A recipient could claim to never receive the payment and not credit the sender.
 Like physical cash, once it leaves the sender, it cannot be taken back.
 Therefore it is recommended that Phonon Network transactions be relatively small in value.

+### Static Validation

+There is also an option to validate the data of a phonon without "receiving" it.
+This is coupled with the static validation checks discussed in the previous section (i.e. the phonon contains the public key rather than the private key).
+This option does *not* store the phonon - it simply parses it and returns public data so the potential recipient may check it on chain.
+Note that this will still fail if the sender does not have a certificate from the trusted signer.

 ### Storing Phonons Off-Card

 Since the phonon data (sans private key) can be inspected without storing the phonon, the recipient may wish to save the phonon data somewhere else.
 This may be especially useful for a merchant who may be storing too many phonons for his card to handle.
-If storing the phonon in a different place, it is important that the recipient also store the **counterparty's identity public key** so that the phonon may be decrypted at a later time.
+If storing the phonon in a different place, it is important that the recipient also store the **counterparty's identity public key and certificate** so that the phonon may be decrypted and validated at a later time.